Twitter vows to keep WFH forever policy despite Musk’s ultimatum to remote Tesla workers

 For Twitter cofounder Jack Dorsey—who was at its helm when the policy originated—the place he feels most creative might be San Francisco, where he lives on the oceanfront in Sea Cliff; or Myanmar, where he journeyed for a meditation trip in 2018; or Africa, where he was set to relocate for six months in 2020 before the pandemic upended his move.
 Often described as “eccentric,” “bohemian,” and “a wanderer,” it’s no surprise that Dorsey would greenlight a nomad-friendly policy for the rest of his company.

 But even after new chief executive Parag Agrawal took the reins in November, Twitter seems to be holding steady on WFH forever—despite a rush of tech companies leading a drive back to the office.
 Google, Facebook/Meta, Microsoft, and Apple have all begun to call telecommuters back to headquarters, with some hoping to soften the blow by dangling on-campus music concerts, pop-up snack shacks, and a terrarium-making class.
-(Reddit and Amazon, however, are among other tech companies still offering remote work.)
+(Reddit and Amazon are among the tech companies still allowing remote work.)

-Other companies, meanwhile, have made no bones about it: In a pair of emails reportedly sent by Elon Musk to Tesla employees Tuesday, the electric carmaker’s chief executive told workers to either return to the office or quit.
+Others, meanwhile, have made no bones about it: In a pair of emails reportedly sent by Elon Musk to Tesla employees Tuesday, the electric carmaker’s chief executive told workers to either return to the office or quit.
 “If you don’t show up, we will assume you have resigned,” Musk wrote, according to emails obtained by Electrek.
 “This is less than we ask of factory workers,” he claimed, continuing, “That is why I lived in the factory so much—so that those on the line could see me working alongside them.
 If I had not done that, Tesla would long ago have gone bankrupt.”

 Given that context, it’s still up in the air whether Twitter’s WFH flexibility could end if Musk’s purchase of the social media platform is finalized.
 The $44 billion deal is currently slogging its way through corporate diligence, although some observers believe Musk might try to sabotage it—whether that’s because of an early-May stock market crash that made the economics far less sensible, or the entrepreneur’s own mercurial nature.